To protect public health during the COVID-19 situation some changes will be implemented in the conduct of sales at the Millicent Saleyards.

 The Millicent Stock Saleyards is a convenient, affordable, well presented and hygienic facility situated on Saleyards Road, Millicent just 3.5 kms from the town centre.

-Regular Thursday sales are held from 9 am and include bulls, bullocks, vealers and cows.
+Throughout autumn & winter the regular Wednesday sales are held from 1 pm and include bulls, bullocks, vealers and cows.
 To check out our most recent market report see Latest News.

 There are five livestock selling agents currently on board: